hai-vr/documentation/docs/changelogs/prefabulous.md

 - Modify the behaviour of *Generate Twist Bones* on VRChat projects:
   - If VRChat 3.7.0 or above is installed in the project, we will generate a *VRC Aim Constraint* component instead of a Unity *Aim Constraint*.

+### Delete Polygons

+- Ensure Delete Polygons runs before VRCFury:
+  - Switch to the Transforming phase.
+  - This probably resolves an execution ordering issue with VRCFury Blendshape Optimizer.

+## 2.1.0-beta.4

+- Ensure Delete Polygons runs before VRCFury:
+  - Switch to the Transforming phase.
+  - This probably resolves an execution ordering issue with VRCFury Blendshape Optimizer.

 ## 2.1.0-beta.3

 - Remove Convert back to Unity Constraints (inter-release):